YaSolR Manual

 Debug

-: Activate or deactivate debug logging.Debug Information
+: Activate or deactivate debug logging (restart required)Debug Information

 : Outputs useful debug information to give to support.
 Only available whenDebug